 - 10x points per dollar on your airline and hotel bookings purchased through Chase Ultimate Rewards.

 - 3x points per dollar when you use the card for other travel and dining purchases. (after earning your $300 travel credit.)

 - 1x point for each dollar you spend on other purchases using the card.

 Is the Chase Sapphire Reserve® Card Worth The Annual Fee?

 If you were to join Priority Pass directly and select a plan with a similar level of lounge access then you would need to pay $469 annually for a Prestige Priority pass membership.

 So, if you use both your $300 annual travel credit and your Priority Pass Membership on your Chase Sapphire Reserve® - the value of the benefits outweighs the annual fee by $219 dollars!

 And if you decide to use your 60,000 bonus points on travel purchased through Chase Ultimate Rewards - that's a further $900 automatically generated towards future travel.

 So, if you are a frequent flyer for business who regularly makes bookings, wants airport lounge access, and uses Global Entry or TSA Precheck - then you could be making savings by paying the $469 annual fee.

-Unfortunately, Chase Card Airport Lounge access does not automatically come as a perk of the Sapphire Preffered Card.
+Unfortunately, Chase Card Airport Lounge access does not automatically come as a perk of the Chase Sapphire Preferred®.
 But this is not surprising given the low annual fee for the card.
 There are however still lots of great perks which could make the card a smart choice for frequent travellers.